MurageKabui/AISR/README.md

 Here are some of the key features included in the app, aimed at making things more convenient and customizable ..

 * [x] Customizable System Prompt
-    > This will allow the user to tweak the system prompt so the generated replies suit their preferences and personalities.
+    > This allows a user to tweak the system prompt so the generated replies suit their preferences and personality.

 * [x] Voice enabled interactions
     > Automatically reads incoming messages aloud and voices the AI-generated reply.
 Users can choose from various voices and respond with "yes" to send the reply or "no" to cancel it.